MarcisGailitis/GCP---Associate-Cloud-Engineer/4 Elastic Google Cloud Infrastructure - Scaling and Automation.md

 - Deploy **identical instances** based on **instance template**
 - Instance groups can be resized
 - The Manager ensures all instances are running
-- Typically used with autoscaler
+- Typically used with auto-scaler
 - Can be single zone or regional

 Compute Engine -> Instance Template -> Cerate Instance Template: